We Bring Music Therapy to Your Patients and Clients

 The Life Change Center is a 501(c)3 non-profit organization that has been providing recovery services for heroin and prescription medication abuse concerns since 1999.
 The emphasis of their recovery program is based on two primary themes; empowerment and improving quality of life.
 NMTS began partnering with TLCC in October 2015 and provides weekly music therapy groups at their Sparks and Carson City locations, as well as annual staff development workshops.
 Music therapy groups include songwriting, instrument improvisation, lyric analysis, and verbal discussion to help reduce anxiety, increase social connection, improve coping skills, and improve sense of self-worth for participants.

 Northern Nevada Adult Mental Health Services

 NNAMHS is a comprehensive, community-based behavioral health system for adults.
 Inpatient services are provided through Dini-Townsend psychiatric hospital, located on the same campus as the central NNAMHS site.
 NMTS has partnered with NNAMHS since January 2016, providing music therapy groups 4-5 times per week on the inpatient and rapid stabilization units.
 Music therapists provide hands on music therapy groups, utilizing songwriting, drumming, improvisation, lyric analysis, music listening, and guided relaxation to help increase motivation, social connection, and reality orientation, as well as decrease agitation, depression, and anxiety.

 The mission of the Eddy House YOUth Resource Center is to promote self-sufficiency and empowerment to homeless, runaway, foster, and at-risk youth ages 12-24 by providing safety, basic needs, and access to community resources in Northern Nevada.
 NMTS started a pilot 8-week music program at the Eddy House in February 2017.
 This program provides avenues for self-expression, social connection, motivation, utilizing coping skills, and improving self-esteem.
-The 8-week program is funded by the Community Foundation of Western Nevada’s High School Giving Circle, in which high school students allocate funds to local agencies making a difference in the Truckee Meadows.
+The initial 8-week program was funded by the Community Foundation of Western Nevada’s High School Giving Circle, in which high school students allocate funds to local agencies making a difference in the Truckee Meadows.
 The program has been so popular, funding has continued through private donations and local foundations.

 How to Learn More

 Give us a call or email

 Our music therapists are available to answer questions and begin a conversation about how music can help meet your challenges.

 775-324-5521 or firstname.lastname@example.org